This free guide is based on five years of research alongside academics at Oxford.

-Research shows that to have a fulfilling career, do something you’re good at that makes the world a better place.
-Don’t aim for a highly paid, easy job, or focus too much on your “passions”.
+Answer: Research shows that to have a fulfilling career, do something you’re good at that makes the world a better place.
+Don’t aim for a highly paid, easy job, or expect to discover your “passion” in a flash of insight.

 Find out the six key ingredients of fulfilling work:

-Some careers have far more impact than others.
-As a baseline, any college graduate in the developed world can make a major difference to the lives of hundreds of people by donating 10% of their income to effective charities.
+Answer: Some careers have a huge impact, and some much more than others.
+As a baseline, any college graduate in the developed world can make a major difference to the lives of hundreds of people by giving 10% of their income to the world’s poorest people.

 Find out how much of a difference you can make:

 Part 2b: What are the world’s biggest problems?

-To maximise your impact, work on problems that are large in scale, that others neglect, and where it’s possible to make progress.
+Answer: To maximise your impact, work on problems that are (1) large in scale, (2) that others neglect, and (3) where it’s possible to make progress.
 Instead, many people fail to compare the scale of different problems, work on the same problems as everyone else, and support programs with no evidence of impact.

 Learn how to compare global problems:

-To find the highest impact jobs: (1) focus on on the most pressing problems; (2) choose the best method for working on the problem, considering research, advocacy and earning to give, as well as direct work like medicine, teaching and charity work; and (3) do something with excellent personal fit and job satisfaction.
+Answer: To find the highest impact jobs: (1) focus on the most pressing problems; (2) choose the best method for working on the problem, considering research, advocacy and earning to give, as well as direct work like medicine, teaching and charity work; and (3) do something with excellent personal fit and job satisfaction.

 Learn about the four main types of high-impact career:

 Part 3: Which jobs put you in the best position for the future?

-Especially early in your career, take options that will give you flexible career capital – skills, connections and credentials that will be useful in many different jobs.
+Answer: Especially early in your career, take options that will give you flexible career capital – skills, connections and credentials that will be useful in many different jobs.
 Examples include mathematical graduate studies, consulting, and learning to program.
-Be careful with arts PhDs, charity jobs and vocational qualifications.
+Be careful with humanities PhDs, charity jobs and vocational qualifications.